sharat87/sharats.me/content/posts/2020-03-01-the-magic-of-autohotkey.md

 ## The Common Magic

 These are essentials that are general enough that I believe everyone using AutoHotkey should have.
-Let's quickly run these down so we can move on to more exciting stuff.
+Let's quickly run these down, so we can move on to more exciting stuff.

 ### Reload AutoHotkey Script